It's tough to live with Chronic Fatigue Syndrome (CFS), a debilitating condition that constantly leaves you feeling exhausted.

 Pacing yourself is accepting your condition and not overdoing things just because you feel good today.
 Pacing yourself while paying close attention to how you feel and other health issues you may have often helped you cope with the condition.
 Of course, learning to deal with other conditions helps too.

-For example, suppose you're having issues with drugs, weight issues, other health concerns.
+For example, suppose you're having issues with drugs, weight issues, or other health concerns.
 In that case, it's essential to understand that CFS causes not all problems.

 The important thing is to get started treating yourself better right now.